L3cr0f/DccwBypassUAC/ReadMe.md

 <br>
 <h2>1.
 Development of a New Bypass UAC</h2>
 <h3>1.1.
 Vulnerability Search</h3>
 <p align="justify">To develop a new bypass UAC, first we have to find a vulnerability on the system and, to be more precise, a vulnerability in an auto-elevate process.
-To get a list of such processes we used the <i>Sysinternals</i> tool <i>Strings</i>.
+To get a list of such processes we used the <i>Sysinternals'</i> tool called <i>Strings</i>.
 After that, we could see some auto-elevate processes like "sysprep.exe", "cliconfig.exe", "inetmgr.exe", "consent.exe" or "CompMgmtLauncher.exe" that had (some of them still have) vulnerabilities that allow the execution of a "bypass UAC".
-So we start to study how other auto-elevate processes worked with the <i>Sysinternals</i> application <i>Process Monitor</i> (<i>ProcMon</i>), but focusing on the process "dccw.exe".</p>
+So, we started to study how other auto-elevate processes worked with the <i>Sysinternals'</i> application called <i>Process Monitor</i> (<i>ProcMon</i>), but focusing on "dccw.exe" process.</p>

 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/AutoElevate_Processes.png">

-<p align="justify">However, before starting with <i>ProcMon</i>, first we check the manifest of such applications with another <i>Sysinternals</i> application called <i>Sigcheck</i>, and, of course, in our case "dccw.exe" is an auto-elevate process.</p>
+<p align="justify">However, before starting with <i>ProcMon</i>, first we checked the manifest of such applications with another <i>Sysinternals'</i> application called <i>Sigcheck</i>, and, of course, in our case "dccw.exe" is an auto-elevate process.</p>

 <p align="center">
 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/autoElevation_confirmed.png">
 </p>

-<p align="justify">Then, we could start the execution flow of "dccw.exe" with <i>ProcMon</i> to see in something strange occurs, something we checked immediately.
+<p align="justify">Then, we could start to follow the execution flow of "dccw.exe" with <i>ProcMon</i> to see fn something strange occurs, something we checked immediately.
 At some point, if we have executed "dccw.exe" as a 64 bits process in a 64 bits Windows machine it looks for the directory "C:\Windows\System32\dccw.exe.Local\" to load a specific DLL called "GdiPlus.dll", the same as it were executed in a 32 bits Windows machine, whereas if we execute it as a 32 bits in the same machine, the process will look for the directory "C:\Windows\SysWOW64\dccw.exe.Local\".
-Then, due to the fact that it does not exist (fig …), the process always looks for a folder in the path "C:\Windows\WinSxS\" to get the desired DLL, this folder has a name with the following structure:</p>
+Then, due to the fact that it does not exist, the process always looks for a folder in the path "C:\Windows\WinSxS\" to get the desired DLL, this folder has a name with the following structure:</p>
 [architecture]_microsoft.windows.gdiplus_[sequencial_code]_[Windows_version]_none_[sequencial_number]<br>
 <br>

 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/dccw_dotLocal_notFound.png">

-<p align="justify">If we take a look into "WinSxS" we could see more than one folder that matches with this structure, this means that "dccw.exe" can load the desired DLL from any of these folders.
-The only thing we are sure is that if the application is invoked as a 32 bits process, the folder name will start with the string "x86", while if we execute it as a 64 bits process, its name will start with the string "amd64".</p>
+<p align="justify">If we take a look into "WinSxS" directory, we could see more than one folder that matches with this structure, this means that "dccw.exe" can load the desired DLL from any of these folders.
+The only thing we are sure is that if the application is invoked as a x86 process, the folder name will start with the string "x86", while if we execute it as a x64 process, its name will start with the string "amd64".</p>

 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/gdiplus_folders.png">

 <p align="justify">This situation can be abused to perform a DLL hijacking and then execute code with high integrity without prompting for consent.</p>

 <h3>1.2.
 Vulnerability Verification</h3>
-<p align="justify">Once we have found some error during the execution of an auto-elevate process we need to verify whether it can be abused or not.
-To do this we just will create the folder "dccw.exe.Local" in the desired path and into that folder we are going to create the folders located in "WinSxS" that could be invoked by the process, but without the DLL stored in that folders.</p>
+<p align="justify">Once we have found one error during the execution of an auto-elevate process, we need to verify whether it can be abused or not.
+To do this, we just created the folder "dccw.exe.Local" in the desired path and, into that folder, we created the folders located in "WinSxS" that could be invoked by the process to load "GdiPlus.dll", but without such DLL.</p>
-<p align="justify">Now, if we execute "dccw.exe" we will see that it has found the folder "dccw.exe.Local" and one of the "WinSxS" folders, but not the desired DLL, something that throws an error.
-This is what we expected, due to that situation can be exploited by an attacker by means of a "DLL hijacking" and then, executing malicious code with high integrity.</p>
+<p align="justify">Now, if we execute "dccw.exe" we will see that the process has found the folder "dccw.exe.Local" and one of the "WinSxS" folders, but not the desired DLL, something that throws an error.
+This is what we expected, due to that situation can be exploited by an attacker as we mentioned before.</p>

 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/dccw_vuln_checking.png">